Phú Thọ province: Demographics

 Ethnic Vietnamese (Kinh), Mường, Dao and Sán Chay are the dominant ethnic groups which live in the province.
-The Dao build their houses in the traditional style, built either on stilts, level with the ground or half on stilts and the other half beaten with earth.
-Du village, located within the Xuân Sơn National Park, contains an overwhelming majority of this ethnic group is a tourist attraction.
+The Dao build their houses either on stilts, level with the ground or half on stilts and the other half beaten with earth.
+Du village, located within the Xuân Sơn National Park, contains a majority of this ethnic group is a tourist attraction.